-Xiomara lives with her father and her mother.
-She is responsible for washing clothes and helping in the kitchen.
+In her home, Xiomara helps by washing clothes and helping in the kitchen.
+She lives with her father and her mother.
 Her father is employed and her mother is sometimes employed as a seller in the market.
 There are 2 children in the family.

 Xiomara lives on the plains of Yumbo, home to approximately 120,000 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.